 Four trainers at the front of the U.S.-Afghan force were immediately trapped by the heavy enemy fire believed to be coming from as many as 150 Taliban fighters.

-Positioned in a rear position when the ambush began, Meyer and other members of his unit disobeyed orders to remain in place and used a Humvee to rush into the kill zone to try and rescue the four trapped at the head of their column.
+Positioned in a rear position when the ambush began, Meyer and other members of his unit used a Humvee to rush into the kill zone to try and rescue the four trapped at the head of their column.

-Manning the the Humvee’s turret gun killed at least eight insurgents Meyer rescued 36 Afghan and American troops in his first four attempts to reach the four trapped trainers.
-He and his team members finally broke through to their position on the fifth attempt and moved on foot through a hail of gunfire only to find they had been killed in the fighting.
+Using the Humvee, Meyer rescued 12 Afghan soldiers in his first three attempts to reach the four trapped trainers.
+He finally broke through to their position on the fourth attempt only to find they had been killed in the fighting.
 Meyer then retrieved their remains.

 In a measure of the heroism displayed by U.S. forces that day, two of Meyer’s fellow Marines, Capt.
 Ademola Fabayo and Staff Sgt.
 Juan Rodriguez-Chavez, have each received the Navy Cross, the service’s second-highest award for valor.